- How getting a dog changes your life - top 9 ways to expect

 Nothing beats a long walk with your four-legged friend on a fresh, spring morning.
 Or seeing the joy on their faces when you pick up a ball and they know it's playtime in the local park!
 Even relaxing at home feels better in each other's company.

 There's an old saying, which is certainly true, that dogs repay the love you give them ten-fold.
 Before you rush out and adopt a dog, it's important to think it through very thoroughly.
-Caring for a dog can be hard work and it's a lifetime commitment, as your dog will be relying on you for many years to come.
-Once you're sure you have the time and lifestyle to include a dog in your life, and you've done your research about different dog breeds and personalities it's time to look at all the benefits of owning a dog.
+As we mentioned, caring for a dog can be hard work and it's a lifetime commitment as your dog will be relying on you for many years to come.

-Having a dog can help you stay active
+2. Having a dog can help you stay active, as well as them!

-One of the key benefits of having a dog is that they significantly increase the amount of exercise you do on a regular basis - and you might not even notice it!
+As we mentioned previously, dogs need walking every single day but one of the key benefits of having a dog is that they also significantly increase the amount of exercise you do on a regular basis - and you might not even notice it!
 While it can be difficult to motivate ourselves to go for a walk alone, when we know our puppy needs exercise, we often don't think twice.
 All those strolls through the park and adventures in the wood add up.

 Even playing games with your dog counts as exercise.
 You've probably noticed how tired you feel after a long game of 'fetch', even though your dog is the one who's been running around.
 One of the biggest benefits of dogs is the way they encourage you to be more active, which supports your health as well as theirs.